wjw465150/KeycloakGuid/Securing Applications and Services Guide.md

 ![exchange idp permission setup](assets/exchange-idp-permission-setup.png)

-Youâ€™ll have to define a policy for this permission.
+You¡¯ll have to define a policy for this permission.
 Click the `Authorization` link, go to the `Policies` tab and create a `Client` Policy.

 Client Policy Creation

 ![exchange idp client policy](assets/exchange-idp-client-policy.png)

 Here you enter in the starting client, that is the authenticated client that is requesting a token exchange.
-After you create this policy, go back to the identity providersâ€™s `token-exchange` permission and add the client policy you just defined.
+After you create this policy, go back to the identity providers¡¯s `token-exchange` permission and add the client policy you just defined.

 Apply Client Policy